 Free MDM for small business solutions typically have limits on:

 But they can be a good start when it comes to implementing an MDM for small business solution because it does offer a small business the option to remotely manage devices from a central location.

 Emteria has ported a special version of the Android operating system that has full MDM for small business functionality built into it.
 The OS is called emteria.OS and works out-of-the-box on a wide variety of supported hardware.

 Emteria also offers a sophisticated MDM for small business solution that provides incredible value for money as well as automatic updates of emteria.OS.
 We take care of all the backend functionality and updates to make the MDM for small business solution work seamlessly.

 Through our easy-to-use Device Hub, fleet managers can control every aspect of their target devices.

-To learn more about how to implement emteria's MDM for small business solution at your company, contact us for a free demo.
+Learn more about how to implement emteria's MDM for small business solutions at your company, visit emteria Devie Hub.

 What is it and how do you use it?

 An MDM service is used to provision, configure, and manage embedded devices remotely.
 Sometimes, this service is outsourced to a third-party provider but can also be done directly by a fleet manager, given the correct device management tools.